Champii/og/README.md

 # TODO

+- [ ] Beautyful and meaningful compile error with source context
 - [ ] Efficient multi-path recursive compile
 - [ ] External type declaration like Haskell: `myFunc :: string -> Foo -> Bar`
 - [ ] OneLiner if/for: `if a => 1`, `for b => b--`